 Cash payers could pay as little as:

-Medunik USA believes that every patient with sickle cell disease has the right to access safe and effective medication.
+Medunik USA believes that every patient with sickle cell disease should have access to safe and effective medication.
 We understand that the cost of prescription medications can present a challenge.
 That is why we created our Patient Assistance Program.
 If you have patients who cannot afford their Siklos® prescription, they may be eligible to receive Siklos® at no charge through our Patient Assistance Program.
 Please use this Enrollment Application to apply on behalf of your patient.

 IMPORTANT SAFETY INFORMATION